Do you suffer from chronic or neuropathic discomfort and pain?

 You’re not the only one this effects

-Statistics reveal that when compared with other medical concerns, chronic pain affects twice as many people than diabetes, coronary heart disease, stroke and cancer, combined.
+Statistics reveal that when compared with other medical concerns, chronic discomfort and pain affects twice as many people than diabetes, coronary heart disease, stroke and cancer, combined.
 Self-medication of undiagnosed chronic pain can also cause addiction to pain-killers along with the possibility of accidental overdosing.